Juan de Lángara: Anglo-Spanish War (1779–83)

-By 1778, he was a Brigadier or Commodore and participated in the Armada of 1779, capturing the British corvette HMS Winchcomb, the only Royal Navy ship lost during the failed expedition.
-When the combined fleet wintered at Brest and Cádiz respectively, during the winter 1779–80, Lángara was left in command of a small squadron of 11, mostly smaller ships of the line.
-With this he faced the entire naval strength of 18 battleships and 6 frigates under Sir George Rodney off the stormy, dark cliffs of Cape St. Vincent, in the afternoon of 16 January 1780.
+By 1778, he was at the rank of brigadier and participated in the Armada of 1779, capturing the British corvette HMS Winchcomb, the only Royal Navy ship lost during the failed expedition.
+When the combined fleet wintered at Brest and Cádiz respectively, during the winter 1779–80, Lángara was left in command of a small squadron of 11 ships of the line.
+Promoted to squadron commander in December 1779, he fought against a British fleet of 18 ships of the line and 6 frigates under Admiral of the White Sir George Rodney in the afternoon of 16 January 1780.

 Lángara's intention had been to intercept a British convoy destined for the relief of Gibraltar; but the French authorities, who knew well enough about Rodney's departure and strength, failed to warn the Spanish, who maintained Lángara's fatal orders until it was too late.
 He and his crews could not prevent the British from capturing five of their own number, while the 70-gun Santo Domingo blew up during the early evening.
 Lángara surrendered at 2 a.m. with his flagship, the 80-gun Fénix, completely battered.
 This battle is known as the Moonlight Battle, because it was unusual for naval battles in the age of sail to take place at night.
 Released from captivity soon afterwards, Lángara's career did not suffer.
 By 1798 he was promoted to captain general of the Navy, after serving for a time as an effective naval minister.